Monotone mappings and lines: The role of homographies

 \section{The role of homographies}

 What are the ``nice'' monotone isomorphisms between convex sets?
 The first thing that comes to our mind is: affine transformations.
-These are precisely those monotone mappings that preserve not only the betweenness but also the one-dimensional barycentric coordinates of the point in an interval.
+These are precisely those monotone mappings that preserve not only the betweenness but also the $1$\nobreakdash-dimensional barycentric coordinates of the point in an interval.
 Specifically, if $x = (1-\lam)a + \lam b$ with $\lam \in [0,1]$ and $f$ is affine, then $f(x) = (1-\lam)f(a) + \lam f(b)$.
 No other monotone mappings have this property.
-Namely, suppose $\map f A B$ preserves the one-dimensional coordinates and assume $A$ is convex.
-Then $f$ extends uniquely to an affine transformation $\map{\tilde f}{V_A}{V_B}$, where $V_A$, $V_B$ denote the linear spans of $A$ and $B$, respectively.
+Namely, suppose $\map f A B$ preserves the $1$\nobreakdash-dimensional coordinates and assume $A$ is a nonempty convex set.
+Then $f$ extends uniquely to an affine transformation $\map{\widetilde f}{V_A}{V_B}$, where $V_A$, $V_B$ denote the linear spans of $A$~and~$B$, respectively.

 Recall that a \emph{homography} is an isomorphism of real projective spaces, that is, a bijection mapping lines onto lines.
 Note that in the real projective space the betweenness becomes ambiguous, since lines are actually circles.
 Betweenness can only be defined locally.
 In any case, every affine isomorphism extends to the projective space, however there are other projective transformations.
 Specifically, if $n>1$ is a natural number, then the general form of a projective transformation of $V = \Err^n$ is